tillitis/tillitis-key1/doc/quickstart.md

 ## Device personalization - setting Unique Device Secret (UDS)

-To personalize Tillitis Key 1 you need to modify the Unique Device Secret (UDS) and, maybe, the Unique Device Identity (UDI).
+To personalize your TKey you need to modify the Unique Device Secret (UDS) and, maybe, the Unique Device Identity (UDI).

 The simplest way to generate a new UDS is to: